-Now let's introduce the president, so that we come closer to the

-- We will compare this institutional structure to the simple legislature. - We will then introduce a different extensive form game with Persson, Roland and Tabellini argue captures some of the key institutional features of a parliamentary system, and compared this one to the previous two.
+- Now let's introduce the president, so that we come closer to the separation of powers. - We will compare this institutional structure to the simple legislature. - We will then introduce a different extensive form game with Persson, Roland and Tabellini argue captures some of the key institutional features of a parliamentary system, and compared this one to the previous two.